Fleury, Golden Knights beat Blackhawks for 3-0 series lead

 With Games 3 and 4 on back-to-back nights, Vegas coach Peter DeBoer opted to start Fleury instead of Robin Lehner, who is 4-0 with 2.39 goals-against average this postseason.

+“I don’t feel I’m against Robin, I just feel I need to beat the Blackhawks and that’s were my focus is at,” Fleury said.
+“I’m just trying to do my best to help my team get a win here and be 3-zip in the series.”

+While DeBoer said his plan all along was to play both goalies on a back-to-back, he wouldn’t confirm Lehner will start Game 4.

-Olli Maatta scored in the third period and Corey Crawford had 24 saves for Chicago, which beat Edmonton in the preliminary round.
+Olli Maatta scored in the third period for Chicago, and Corey Crawford had 24 saves.

+“We’re down three games and tomorrow is a must win to stay alive,” Chicago’s Jonathan Toews said.
+“That’s the reality and that’s the way we look at it.
+We did a lot of good things.
+We were working for the bounces, pucks were laying around.
+We just didn’t find the back of the net.
+Tomorrow we just have o believe that we will.”

 Trailing 2-0, the Blackhawks turned up the pressure in the third period, and Maatta cut the deficit in half at 6:21 as the defenseman came up the left side and beat his former Penguins teammate Fleury.